unni-krishnan-95/copy/_posts/2016-10-20-vulnhub-sick-os1.md

 env ENV_VAR_FN=’() { <your function> }; <attacker code here>’
 ```

 Many services were affected by this bug.
-Any web server that consumed user input and add them to the bash environment were vulnerable.
+Any web server that consumed user input and added the input to the bash environment, was vulnerable.
 A possible exploit in the CGI Environment would look like this.

 ```
 GET /<server path> HTTP/1.1